MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 2. Select a product within that opportunity.

-3. Select the 3D model you want to view.
+3. Select the 3D model that you want to view.

 4. In a brightly lit environment, point your device down toward a flat surface like the floor or a desk.
 Move your device around slowly to allow Product Visualize to find the surface.